Smothered Pepper Jack Burgers

 Not included in your delivery

-• Toss potatoes on a baking sheet with a large drizzle of oil, half the BBQ Seasoning, salt, and pepper.
-(You’ll use the rest of the BBQ Seasoning later.) • Roast on top rack, flipping halfway through, until browned and tender, 20-25 minutes.
+• Toss potatoes on a baking sheet with a large drizzle of oil, half the BBQ Seasoning (you’ll use the rest later), salt, and pepper. • Roast on top rack, flipping halfway through, until browned and tender, 20-25 minutes.

 • While potatoes roast, heat a large drizzle of oil in a large pan over medium-high heat.
 Add onion and green pepper.
 Cook, stirring, until browned and softened, 7-9 minutes.
-Season with salt and pepper. • Turn off heat; transfer to a plate.
+Season with salt and pepper. • Turn off heat; remove from pan and set aside.
 Wipe out pan.

-• Meanwhile, in a large bowl, combine turkey*, remaining BBQ Seasoning, and a big pinch of salt and pepper.
-(TIP: Wet hands first to prevent sticking.)
-Form into two ½-inch-thick rounds (four rounds for 4 servings). • Set aside half the pepper jack. • Divide remaining pepper jack between the center of each patty.
+• Meanwhile, in a large bowl, combine beef*, remaining BBQ Seasoning, and a big pinch of salt and pepper.
+Form mixture into two wide, roughly ½-inch-thick rounds (four rounds for 4 servings). • Set aside half the pepper jack.
+Divide remaining cheese between centers of each round.
 Fold edges of meat around cheese, shaping and sealing to create cheese-stuffed patties, each slightly wider than a burger bun.
 Season all over with salt and pepper.

 • Heat a large drizzle of oil in pan used for veggies over medium-high heat.
-Add patties and cook through, 4-7 minutes per side. • In the last 1-2 minutes of cooking, top each patty with a layer of veggies (you may have some left over), then top with reserved pepper jack; cover pan to melt cheese.
+Add patties and cook to desired doneness, 3-5 minutes per side. • In the last 1-2 minutes of cooking, top each patty with a layer of veggies (you may have some left over), then top with reserved pepper jack; cover pan to melt cheese.

 • While patties cook, halve and toast buns. • Spread cut sides of buns with spicy ketchup.
-Fill buns with smothered patties and any remaining hot sauce if desired. • Divide burgers between plates and serve with potato wedges and any remaining veggies on the side.
+Place smothered patties on bottom buns; drizzle with any remaining hot sauce if desired, then add top buns. • Divide burgers between plates and serve with potatoes and any remaining veggies on the side.